 List of variables (should be baseline variables not included in all of the modeled covariate models) to add to the outcome model.
 For more information, see covXaddvars.

-compriskaddvars (optional)
+compeventaddvars (optional)

-Additional variables and user defined macros for adding extra variables to the comprisk models that were not included in other lists if comprisk is assigned a value.
+Additional variables and user defined macros for adding extra variables to the compevent models that were not included in other lists.
+For more information see covXaddvars.

+censor

+A variable indicating a censoring event (e.g., loss to follow up) in the dataset.
+The model of censoring will be used to estimate the natural course risk/mean, which will be compared with the estimates by the parametric g-formula.

+maxipw

+Specify the maximal value for a censoring weight.
+If users wish not to truncate the censoring weight, then set maxipw to a big value (e.g., maxipw=1000).

+censoraddvars (optional)

+Additional variables and user defined macros for adding extra variables to the censoring model that was not included in other lists.
 For more information see covXaddvars.

 fixedcov (optional)